 |Proof-of-work is a tried and tested consensus mechanism that has kept Bitcoin and Ethereum secure and decentralized for many years.||If you want to mine, you need such specialized equipment that it's a big investment to start.|

 |Compared to proof-of-stake it's relatively easy to implement.||Due to increasing computation needed, mining pools could potentially dominate the mining game, leading to centralization and security risks.|

-- PoS switches out the importance of computational power for staked ETH
+- Proof-of-stake switches out the importance of computational power for staked ETH.

-- PoS replaces miners with validators.
+- Proof-of-stake replaces miners with validators.
 Validators stake their ETH to activate the ability to create new blocks.